-• Email: TXCredentialing@amerigroup.com
+• Email: TXCredentialing@Wellpoint.com

-Amerigroup utilizes the Texas Association of Health Plans (TAHP's) contracted credentialing verification organization (CVO) as part of our credentialing and recredentialing process.
-The CVO, Aperture Credentialing, LLC, is responsible for receiving completed applications, attestations and primary source verification documents.
+Wellpoint uses the credentialing verification organization (CVO) as part of our credentialing and re-credentialing process.
+The CVO, Aperture Credentialing, LLC, is responsible for receiving completed applications, attestations, and primary source verification documents.
 If an application does not include required information, Aperture will send the applicant written notice of all missing information no later than five business days after receipt of the application.